 Values-led leaders behave in ways that are consistent with stated values.
 This consistency enables employees to move towards desired future states.
 Here, employees embrace new possibilities for themselves and their employing organisation.

 The Effects of Covid on Values

 The social and economic impacts of Covid-19 have demonstrated how uncertainty can push us towards foundation values; we “downshift” into survival mode.
 Leaders must now find ways to help move their staff back up to focus values.
 When this happens, employees can get on with their jobs, and the organisation can build towards a vision of thriving in its new context.
 Enabling employees to move back into focus values involves a lot of reassurance and trust-building.
 Employees need to know that leaders are focused on keeping them safe even as realigning organisational strategies to respond to the new normal.
 The additional benefit of working to keep employees in focus values is that it promotes psychological safety and well being and helps address the critical social needs of a post covid workforce.

 Employees can only move to a future vision they can imagine, so leaders must be talking about the organisation’s vision.
 The pandemic has given everyone an experience of how quickly they can change when necessary and has enabled employees to hone personal skills in change management, so leaning into change has become a new norm rather than resistance to change.
 Leaders can leverage these new change management skills to help employees reengage or realign with the organisation’s values and contribute to building a shared vision of success.

-Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
-You can also call us now on 0430 889 850 or email us directly at firstname.lastname@example.org.
+Please fill out the form below to get in touch regarding your organisation's needs and we will get back to you as soon as possible.
+You can also call us on 0430 889 850 or email us directly at firstname.lastname@example.org.